About the CMA

 The CMA is Committed to:

-- Serving young children and their families through hands-on interactive exhibits, projects, and programs.
+- Serving young children, ages ten and under, and their families through hands-on interactive exhibits, projects, and programs.

 - Providing engaging exhibits, projects, and programs that teach cultural understanding, positive social interaction, and celebrate diversity.

-- Reaching a broad audience and encouraging exploration, imagination, curiosity, creativity while learning by doing.
+- Reaching a broad audience and encouraging exploration, imagination, curiosity, and creativity while learning by doing.

 - Meeting and exceeding the Louisiana school curriculum benchmarks.